Blueprint SDK — API

 Parameters:

-token_name:str; 1-30 UTF-8 characters.token_symbol:str; 1-5 UTF-8 characters.amount:Amountthat denotes initial supply of the token; contract must hold enough HTR in its balance to be consumed in minting initial supply.mint_authority:bool; ifTrue, creates a mint authority for the contract over the new token.melt_authority:bool; ifTrue, creates a melt authority for the contract over the new token.
+token_name:str; 1-30 UTF-8 characters.token_symbol:str; 1-5 UTF-8 characters.amount:Amountthat denotes initial supply of the token; contract must hold enough HTR in its balance to be consumed in minting initial supply.mint_authority:bool; ifTrue, creates a mint authority for the contract over the new token.melt_authority:bool; ifTrue, creates a melt authority for the contract over the new token.salt:bytesused to generate a uniqueTokenUid; defaults to empty bytes.

 Return: TokenUid that uniquely identifies the token on the ledger (blockchain).